Murder of Dee Dee Blanchard: Television

 On March 20, 2019, the streaming service Hulu announced the true crime series The Act.
 The eight-episode miniseries is based on Michelle Dean's 2016 BuzzFeed article.
 Dean was an executive producer and writer for the first season.
 Joey King played Gypsy and received an Emmy nomination for her performance; she shaved her head for the role.
 Patricia Arquette played Dee Dee and won an Emmy for her performance.
-Kristy Blanchard, Gypsy's stepmother, claims that Michell Dean told her on the phone that Blanchard would get a 50% cut of the money that was made from the show itself.
-Despite this, Gypsy, appearing to be upset about the show, threatened to sue over not having the consent to use her name and life story, no legal action was taken and it is reported that Gypsy said that out of anger.
+Kristy Blanchard, Gypsy's stepmother, claims that Michelle Dean told her telephonically that Blanchard would get 50% of the money made from the show.
+Despite this, Gypsy, appearing upset about the show, threatened to sue over not giving consent to use her name and life story, but took no legal action, and it is reported that Gypsy said that out of anger.

 On July 13, 2019, Oxygen network aired the Snapped: Killer Couples episode "Gypsy Rose & Nick: A Love to Kill For".
 It examines the relationship of Gypsy and Godejohn and features an interview with Godejohn from prison.

 In the Netflix web television series The Politician, the characters Infinity Jackson, Ricardo, and Dusty Jackson are respectively based on Gypsy Blanchard, Nicholas Godejohn and Dee Dee Blanchard.

-On January 5, 2024, about a week after Blanchard’s prison release, Lifetime released a six-part docu-series titled The Prison Confessions of Gypsy Rose Blanchard.
+On January 5, 2024, about a week after Blanchard's prison release, Lifetime released a six-part docu-series titled The Prison Confessions of Gypsy Rose Blanchard.